-- Flights resumed at the Mitiga Airport in the Libyan capital Tripoli on 9th August 2020. - By 8th August 2020 the European Union mobilized €20 million (LYD 33 million) to assist Libya in responding to the COVID-19 pandemic.
-The funds will contribute to improve national detection and surveillance mechanisms in the fight against the spread of the coronavirus, boost preventive measures and support Libya's national health system. - Prayers in mosques have been cancelled, schools and universities have been closed for two weeks and public gatherings limited. - Reopening of restaurants and cafés from 7th July 2020 on under strict conditions. - A primary healthcare centre in the Gergaresh neighbourhood of Tripoli serving a catchment area of at least 30,000 people, including high concentrations of refugees and migrants from sub-Saharan Africa - has re-opened as from 15th July 2020 to deal with the rising numbers of COVID-19 cases. - Large public gatherings have been banned. - Starting on 31st July 2020 the Government of National Accord based in Tripoli to imposes a total lockdown in areas that it controls for a period of 5 days.
-The lock down will replace the previous curfew that had been in place from 9 pm 6 am.
-In the East, in areas controlled by the Libyan National Army (LNA), the curfew remains 6 p.m. to 6 a.m. - A special committee has been formed including with the ministries of interior, finance and health to develop a policy and procedures for repatriating Libyans from abroad. - The Supreme Committee for Combating COVID-19 closed all vegetable and meat markets, but bakeries and some shops remain open to meet people's needs. - Points of Entry (PoEs) to screen travelers arriving from affected areas have been established at three airports (Mitiga, Misrata and Benina), four seaports and land border entry points at Ras Ijdier, Wazen and Msaed. - Testing is being undertaken for truck drivers who are travelling over the Tunisian/ Libyan border with drivers required stay for 14 days in Zwara for quarantine. - Authorities in both the West and East have started to repatriate Libyan citizens stranded overseas (those wishing to return are in Egypt, Tunisia and Turkey). - Returning citizens are tested and allowed to quarantine at home for 14 days.
+- Flights resumed at the Mitiga Airport in the Libyan capital Tripoli on 9th August 2020. - On 26th August 2020 Libya's Tripoli-based government announced a 24-hour curfew to halt the spread of the novel coronavirus.
+The curfew however exempts people who need to go out for essential food or medicine at nearby shops. - By 8th August 2020 the European Union mobilized €20 million (LYD 33 million) to assist Libya in responding to the COVID-19 pandemic.
+The funds will contribute to improve national detection and surveillance mechanisms in the fight against the spread of the coronavirus, boost preventive measures and support Libya's national health system. - Prayers in mosques have been cancelled, schools and universities have been closed for two weeks and public gatherings limited. - Reopening of restaurants and cafés from 7th July 2020 on under strict conditions. - A primary healthcare centre in the Gergaresh neighbourhood of Tripoli serving a catchment area of at least 30,000 people, including high concentrations of refugees and migrants from sub-Saharan Africa - has re-opened as from 15th July 2020 to deal with the rising numbers of COVID-19 cases. - Large public gatherings have been banned. - In the East, in areas controlled by the Libyan National Army (LNA), the curfew remains 6 p.m. to 6 a.m. - A special committee has been formed including with the ministries of interior, finance and health to develop a policy and procedures for repatriating Libyans from abroad. - The Supreme Committee for combating COVID-19 closed all vegetable and meat markets, but bakeries and some shops remain open to meet people's needs. - Points of Entry (PoEs) to screen travelers arriving from affected areas have been established at three airports (Mitiga, Misrata and Benina), four seaports and land border entry points at Ras Ijdier, Wazen and Msaed. - Testing is being undertaken for truck drivers who are travelling over the Tunisian/ Libyan border with drivers required stay for 14 days in Zwara for guarantine. - Authorities in both the West and East parts of the country have started to repatriate Libyan citizens stranded overseas (those wishing to return are in Egypt, Tunisia and Turkey). - Returning citizens are tested and allowed to quarantine at home for 14 days.